Reggae: Etymology

 There's a word we used to use in Jamaica called "streggae".
 If a girl is walking and the guys look at her and say "Man, she's streggae" it means she don't dress well, she look raggedy.
 The girls would say that about the men too.
 This one morning me and my two friends were playing and I said, "OK man, let's do the reggay."
 It was just something that came out of my mouth.
 So we just start singing "Do the reggay, do the reggay" and created a beat.
 People tell me later that we had given the sound its name.
 Before that people had called it blue-beat and all kind of other things.
 Now it's in the Guinness World of Records.

-Bob Marley claimed that the word reggae came from a Spanish term for "the king's music".
+Bob Marley said that the word reggae came from a Spanish term for "the king's music".
 The liner notes of To the King, a compilation of Christian gospel reggae, suggest that the word reggae was derived from the Latin regi meaning 'to the king'.